sunnymoon/presentation_linkare_day/readme.md

 '''

 =================== by AL =====================
+TODO: explicar pre-baked app

 # 4. deploy in crc (s2i)

 ## 4.1 deploy the backend

-oc new project mlga
+Alright, now that the application is ready, let’s talk about deployment.

+So, what do we usually need to do to deploy an app to Kubernetes or OpenShift?
+Well… first, we’d need to containerize the app by writing a Dockerfile, then build the image with docker build, push it to a registry like Docker Hub or Quay, then maybe write a Helm chart, configure deployments, services, routes…

+Just kidding!

+Thanks to OpenShift’s Source-to-Image (S2I) support, we can skip all of that and deploy directly from our source code with a single command:

 oc new-app openshift/java:openjdk-17-ubi8~https://github.com/sunnymoon/loty-be --name=loty-be --labels=app=loty --strategy=source --context-dir=/

+TODO: explain the options...
+TODO: com base na image build X (what is an imagem build?)
+TODO: The --strategy=source flag tells OpenShift to use the S2I build process, ....

+It’s a fast and developer-friendly way to go from code to running app in minutes.

 oc get builds
 oc get builds/loty-be-1
 oc logs -f builds/loty-be-1

-oc expose service/loty-be (not the right way, though) oc get route curl -s -k http://loty-be-mlga.apps-crc.testing/api/v1/loty | jq

-curl -s -k -v -X POST --data '{ "year": 1960, "name": "testing"}' -H "Content-type: application/json"  http://loty-be-mlga.apps-crc.testing/api/v1/loty

-curl -s -k http://loty-be-mlga.apps-crc.testing/api/v1/loty/year/1960 | jq

-oc delete routes.route.openshift.io  loty-be oc expose service/loty-be --hostname=loty-be.apps-crc.testing
+oc expose service/loty-be --hostname=loty-be.apps-crc.testing

 curl -s -k http://loty-be.apps-crc.testing/api/v1/loty | jq

+curl -s -k -v -X POST --data '{ "year": 1960, "name": "testing"}' -H "Content-type: application/json"  http://loty-be.apps-crc.testing/api/v1/loty

 curl -s -k http://loty-be.apps-crc.testing/api/v1/loty/year/1960 | jq